jennifert/jekyll-site/_posts/2014-09-24-Moving-a-WordPress-Blog.markdown

 ##Moving to jekyll

-The first step is to download a copy of your upload folder, as well as a wordpress export.
+The first step is to download a copy of your wp-content upload folder, you will also need your wordpress export file.

 Next, make sure you have Ruby on your machine.
 [Here is an install guide.](https://www.ruby-lang.org/en/installation/){: rel="nofollow"}

 Now, run the following commands:

-<code>sudo gem install jekyll
+<code>sudo gem install jekyll<br>
 sudo gem install jekyll-import</code>

-Create a folder for your site and use the terminal to change to the folder your your site will be.
-Make sure the content uploads and a copy of your wordpress export is here. for demo purspoes, I will call it: wordpress.xml.
+Create a folder for your site and use the terminal to change to the folder your your site will be (<code>cd foldername</code>).
+Make sure the upload folder and a copy of your wordpress export is at the root of your new site folder.
+For demo purspoes, I will call it: wordpress.xml.

 Once this is set up, run the below command to import your blog into wordpress:

 <code>jekyll import wordpressdotcom --source wordpress.xml</code>

-Finally, run the below command to build and preview the site. "--watch will allow you to make chnages and have them update in your preview site automtically."
+Finally, run the below command to build and preview the site. "--watch" will allow you to make chnages and have them update in your preview site automtically.

 <code>jekyll serve --watch</code>